Distributive shock: Pathophysiology

-Diagnosis

 Treatment

 The main goals of treatment in distributive shock are to reverse the underlying cause and achieve hemodynamic stabilization.
 Immediate treatment involves fluid resuscitation and the use of vasoactive drugs, both vasopressors and inotropes.
 Hydrocortisone is used for people whose hypotension does not respond to fluid resuscitation and vasopressors.
 Opening and keeping open the microcirculation is a consideration in the treatment of distributive shock, as a result limiting the use of vasopressors has been suggested.
 Control of inflammation, vascular function and coagulation to correct pathological differences in blood flow and microvascular shunting has been pointed to as a potentially important adjunct goal in the treatment of distributive shock.

 People with septic shock are treated with antimicrobial drugs to treat the causative infection.
 Some sources of infection require surgical intervention including necrotizing fasciitis, cholangitis, abscess, intestinal ischemia, or infected medical devices.

 Anaphylactic shock is treated with epinephrine.
 The use of vasopressin together with norepinephrine rather than norepinephrine alone appears to decrease the risk of atrial fibrillation but with few other benefits.